SumedhG10/SumedhG10/README.md

 # Hi I am Sumedh ,

 ## About Me :
-🌱 3.5+ years professional experience as Geospatial Data Scientist.
+🌱 Seasoned professional Geospatial Data Scientist.
 Specialised in geospatial modelling and backend development and build management.

 🌱 I have worked on various smart city initiatives including sectors such as environmental resource management , location intelligence and disaster management projects.
 Worked for fortue 100 companies including projects for [Microsoft AI for Earth](https://gramener.com/ai-for-resilient-cities-evergreen)